VCSTDN2024/prog7313-part3-poe-krack-shack/README.md

 2. Google

 # Non-Functional Requirements
-1. All data is stored in a Firebase database
+1. Users can access data from any device
-2. All data is stored in an online database
+2. Useres can set payments for furture dates

 # Gamification
 1. budget summary changes colour according to how close the user is to their budget.